California State University, San Bernardino: Admissions, enrollment and retention

 Admission to CSUSB is based on a combination of the applicant's high school cumulative grade point average (GPA) and standardized test scores.
 These factors are used to determine the applicant's California State University (CSU) eligibility index.
 More specifically, the eligibility index is a weighted combination of high school grade point average during the final three years of high school and a score on either the SAT or ACT.
-The average grade point average for incoming freshmen is 3.34.
+The average grade point average for incoming freshmen was 3.34.
 The average composite ACT score was 20 and the average SAT score was 900.
 Overall, 58.2% of applicants are accepted to CSUSB.

 Enrollment has increased by more than a third in recent years, and freshman enrollment has doubled.
-Due to the large number of applicants in the fall 2010 quarter, CSUSB has declared "campus impaction" for the first time in its history.
+Due to the large number of applicants in the fall 2010 quarter, CSUSB declared "campus impaction" for the first time in its history.

 More than 70 percent of CSUSB students are the first generation of their families to attend college.
 Latino and African American student enrollments are the third highest of any university in California.

 CSUSB students are awarded on average 13 percent of CSU system scholarships, despite representing only 4 percent of the CSU's overall enrollment.
-Fifty-seven percent of full-time undergraduate students at CSUSB receive sufficient scholarships and grants to pay all fees and another 10 percent pay less than the full fees.
+57 percent of full-time undergraduate students at CSUSB receive sufficient scholarships and grants to pay all fees and another 10 percent pay less than the full fees.
 Almost 75 percent of CSUSB students receive financial aid.

-More than three-quarters of the incoming 2009 freshmen class required remediation in either English or Math or both.
+More than three-quarters of the incoming 2009 freshmen class required remediation in either English or math, or both.

 President's Academic Excellence Scholarship program

 Initiated in 2002 by university president, Albert K. Karnig, the President's Academic Excellence Scholarship program invites the top 1 percent of graduating high school seniors in San Bernardino County to attend Cal State San Bernardino.
 The program provides a full scholarship, including tuition, books and a small stipend, to eligible students and is renewable for up to four academic years.
 The program is designed to attract the best and brightest students to CSUSB who might otherwise be lured to colleges outside the area.
 As of fall 2010, there were 132 enrolled presidential scholars.
-The first major donor to this program was Evelyn Magnuson, who extended her legacy in 2008 through a planned gift making CSUSB a beneficiary of her $2.4 million estate.
+The first major donor to this program was Evelyn Magnuson, who extended her legacy in 2008 through a planned gift, making CSUSB a beneficiary of her $2.4 million estate.